EllyPirelly/learnings-wes-bos-JSbeginner/module-06-02-click-outside-modal/README.md

 ![mod 0602](./img/screen-mod0602-02.gif)

+- click outside of modal will close modal
+  - JavaScript, HTML, CSS
   - a series of 4 cards "in the background" (responsive)
-- an outer modal to be place on top, centered
+  - an outer modal to be place on top, centered, transparent background
-- an inner modal that takes in to be displayed content (not 100% responsive, possible TODO)
+  - an inner modal that takes in the to be displayed content (not 100% responsive, possible TODO)
-  - display the image
+    - grab and display the image
-  - display the descripton of the cards
+    - grab and display the descripton of the cards
   - no close button in this example
   - click outside the inner modal closes the whole modal

 ## hide modal by default